wirewright/wirewright/man/wwml.md

   of rules.
 A rule with exactly the same LHS and RHS as the original one will produce the same rule id, of course, but that's expected, and, in fact, intended in some way.
-- `▢` will be replaced by the current rule block's id, similarly.
+- `▢` will use the current rule block's hash in a similar manner.
 - Whereas `◇` or `▢` is going to be replaced with something like `84GieP0DeGk`, a symbol; `◇_` or `▢_` are going to be replaced by a blank: `84GieP0DeGk_`.
 - `◇_` and `▢_` are lexemes distinct from `◇` and `▢`.